AmanSikarwar100/Computer_Vision_Project/README.md

 # Computer_Vision_Project
-This is Computer Vision Application Project Which includes Face Detection, Virtual Painter and Colour Picker
+This is Computer Vision Application Project Which includes Face Detection, Virtual Painter and Colour Picker by Aman[E22CSEU1474]
+Nathiesh Choudary
+Abhiram